TosinAdesanya23/SQL-Assignment-1/README.md

  |5       |        100|

-SELECT c.CustomerID, SUM(s.quantity * p.price) AS total_spent
-FROM sales s
-JOIN products p
-ON s.ProductID = p.ProductID
-INNER JOIN customers c ON s.CustomerID = c.CustomerID
-GROUP BY c.CustomerID
-ORDER BY total_spent DESC
-LIMIT 1 ;
+### Write a query to find the customers who has spent the most money

-   - Write a query to find the total number of products sold in each category.
+### Write a query to find the total number of products sold in each category.

-SELECT p.Category, SUM(s.Quantity) AS TotalSold
-FROM products p
-JOIN sales s
-ON s.productID = p.productID
-GROUP BY p.Category

 ## Update and Delete Operations